briis/affalddk/README.md

 This is a complete rewrite of the RenowWeb V1.x Integration as the API this uses is slowly being phased out, and we needed to find a new way of collecting the data.

-If you were a previous user of Renoweb, you would have had to de-install the Integration before upgrading, as Unique ID's of all sensors would have been new, thus having to change your Automations, Scripts and Dashboard entries.
+If I had updated Renoweb to V2.0 and you were a previous user of Renoweb, you would have had to de-install the Integration before upgrading, as Unique ID's of all sensors would have been new, thus having to change your Automations, Scripts and Dashboard entries.
-With that in mind I decided to also use the opportunity to change the domain name of the Integration to `affalddk` So why change the name and not just give it a new version number?
+With that in mind I decided to also use the opportunity to change the domain name of the Integration to `affalddk`

+So why change the name and not just give it a new version number?

 For a long time I wanted to have this Integration part of the Default HACS store, but in order to do that, you need to have Logo and icon images in the Home Assistant Brand Database.
 As Renoweb does not really have a logo by itself, I could not create one, as this could violate their rights to the name.
 But calling it something that is not related directly to Renoweb, gives me the possibility to invent my own logo and thus getting this added to the Default HACS store.